saulocantanhede/tfgreek2/docs/features/articular.md

 ## Feature description

-This feature indicates if a syntact unit contains an article.
+The `articular` feature indicates whether a syntactic unit (such as a sentence, group, clause, phrase, or subphrase) contains an article.

 ## Feature values